marco-buratto/signage-orchestrator/README.md

        url: https://www.binaryemotions.com/wp-content/uploads/2021/06/digital-signage.jpg
 3. in the Events tab, schedule an event: select a group of players on top left, insert an event into the timetable and add the playlist to it.

 Be sure that time and date on the Player are correct and the timezone corresponds to the Orchestrator one (the one selected during the Orchestrator installation).
 See again *Players connection* for details.

+If all the previous steps have been followed correctly, everything should function as intended.
+For any other debug on the player, try having a look at the syslog:

+    apt install rsyslog
+    tail -f /var/log/syslog # see the output when you expect a player to change its state.

+Correct behaviour entries are:

+    raspberry-slideshow systemd[1]: Started player.service - Player service.
+    raspberry-slideshow systemd[1]: player.service: Deactivated successfully.